• Recipes

 ×

-Home » Poultry
+Home » Recipes » Chicken

-Cheesy Chicken and Rice Casserole (Without Soup!)
+Chicken and Rice Casserole (Without Soup!)

-Jump to Recipe Jump to Video Print Recipe
+↓ Jump to Recipe

 A serving of chicken and rice casserole set next to a baking dish filled with casserole.

-Ingredient notes
+Ingredient Notes

 • Cheddar Cheese - for the best results I recommend grating your own cheese in this casserole.

-What chicken to use?
+What Chicken to Use?

-When I make my own chicken for this casserole I like to use boneless skinless chicken breasts and pound them thin.
+Just about any cooked chicken will work, and to make it even easier, you can use rotisserie chicken.
+When I don't have cooked chicken for this casserole, I like to use boneless, skinless chicken breasts and pound them thin.
 Season with salt and pepper, then saute for 5-6 minutes per side until they are cooked through.
-Remove the breasts and dice, then set aside.
+This can be done while you make the sauce, so it doesn't add too much extra time.

-Chicken being sautéed in a pan.
+Chicken breasts being sautéed in a pan.

-• The creamy sauce is shown cooking in a saucepan.
+The creamy sauce is shown cooking in a saucepan.

-• The rice, broccoli, chicken, and cheese are shown combined with the sauce.
+The rice, broccoli, chicken, and cheese are shown combined with the sauce.

-• The casserole mixture is transferred to a large baking dish.
+The casserole mixture is transferred to a large baking dish.

-• The chicken casserole is shown topped with crumbled crackers before baking.
+The chicken casserole is shown topped with crumbled crackers before baking.

 Storage and Reheating Instructions

 Store leftovers in an airtight container and refrigerate for 3 to 4 days.
-Reheat in a 325°F oven until warmed through, or in the microwave.
+Reheat in a 325°F oven until warmed through or in the microwave.

 When ready to eat, thaw in the fridge overnight.
 Remove from the fridge about 30 minutes before baking then add the topping and bake as directed.
 You may need an extra 10 minutes or so of baking time.

-Close up image of a serving of chicken rice and broccoli casserole.
+A serving of chicken rice and broccoli casserole.

-If you try this recipe don't forget to leave a RATING or COMMENT below.
+If you try this recipe, don't forget to leave a RATING or COMMENT below.
 I would love to hear from you!!!
 And FOLLOW me on Pinterest, Facebook, and Instagram for all the latest recipes!

 Side angle view of a serving of cheesy chicken and rice casserole with broccoli.